tippi-fifestarr/aptos-study/insights/README.md

    Version conflicts between packages cause significant time loss during hackathons.

+8. **Constructor Pattern Confusion**
+   > "This should be like a constructor and the constructor in Ethereum by default, like in Solidity by default, it's called once... anyone can call it.
+So you need to add some kind of like modifiers inside it."

+   The different initialization patterns between Solidity and Move create security considerations that need clear documentation.

 ## Implementation Priorities

 Based on the comprehensive insights, here are the recommended implementation priorities: